 The first question to ask is, what types of beds are you looking to join?
 While most joiner kits are built for standard mattress sizes (specifically twin beds), there are other options available that can be used with more versatility, allowing you to join other sizes:

 - Strap or Strapless: If you’re not an active sleeper, there there are wedge-style bed bridges that can easily join two twin beds together.
 When covered with a king-sized fitted sheet, they can provide all the security you need to keep the mattresses connected.
 And, as always, straps can be purchased separately, should you need additional support later on.

 - The Perimeter of the Two Beds: The worst feeling in the world is getting a product you think will accommodate your needs, getting to the final step in the installation process, and realizing it doesn’t work for your individual situation.
 Before selecting a mattress joiner kit (with a strap), measure the perimeter of the two beds you’re looking to join together and compare it to the length of the included strap.
 A little preparation early can save you a big headache later on!

 When you find the right mattress joiner kit for your needs, it opens up a whole world of possibilities, especially in guest bedrooms and hotel rooms.
 Consolidating furniture and making it more useful for your space can save you hundreds of dollars when compared to buying a whole new bed.
 Mattress joiners are an elegant, inexpensive solution to a potentially costly conundrum.

 Can you put two twin mattresses together to make a king?

 Pushing two twin beds together will approximately create a king sized bed.
-In actuality, the measurements of two twin beds together is two inches wider and five inches shorter than a standard king.
-Twin XL mattresses are actually five inches longer than standard twins, which makes them the ideal choice if you’re looking to have two beds that can be joined together to create a king.
+In actuality, the measurements of two twin beds together is 2″ wider and 5″ shorter than a standard king.
+Twin XL mattresses are actually 5″ longer than standard twins, which makes them the ideal choice if you’re looking to have two beds that can be joined together to create a king.